JorgeSBaez/Laboratorio_LRT4102/Lab3/readme.md

-# OS Practice Lab: TurtleSim Navigation System
+# ROS Practice Lab: TurtleSim Navigation System

 ## 🐢 How the system works?